- 1. Introduction to Biology2h 42m

 - Horizontal gene transfer: The movement of genetic material between organisms that are not parent and offspring, increasing genetic diversity in prokaryotes.

-- Competent cell: A bacterial cell that is physiologically capable of taking up naked DNA from the environment during transformation.
+- Competent cell: A bacterial cell in a physiological state that allows it to uptake external DNA during transformation.

 - Transduction: Horizontal gene transfer mediated by bacteriophages, where bacterial DNA is accidentally packaged into a phage and transferred to another cell.

-- Conjugation: The direct transfer of DNA between two bacterial cells through cell-to-cell contact, often mediated by a sex pilus.
+- Conjugation: Direct transfer of DNA between two bacterial cells through cell-to-cell contact, often involving a sex pilus.

-- Sex pilus (conjugation pilus): A protein structure that connects two bacterial cells to facilitate DNA transfer during conjugation.
+- Sex pilus (conjugation pilus): A protein structure that connects donor and recipient bacterial cells to facilitate DNA transfer during conjugation.

-- Conjugative plasmid: A plasmid capable of directing its own transfer from a donor to a recipient cell during conjugation.
+- Conjugative plasmid: A plasmid capable of directing its own transfer from a donor to a recipient cell via conjugation.

-- HFR cell: A bacterial cell with an F plasmid integrated into its chromosome, capable of transferring chromosomal genes to a recipient during conjugation.
+- HFR cell (high frequency of recombination): A bacterial cell with the F plasmid integrated into its chromosome, capable of transferring chromosomal genes during conjugation.

-- Origin of replication (oriT): A specific DNA sequence on a plasmid where replication begins, especially important during conjugation.
+- Origin of replication (oriT): A specific DNA sequence on a plasmid where replication begins during conjugation.

-- Resistance plasmid (R plasmid): A plasmid that carries genes conferring antibiotic resistance, often transferable between bacteria.
+- Resistance plasmid (R plasmid): A plasmid carrying genes (R genes) that confer antibiotic resistance to the bacterial cell.

 Real-World Applications